-Today would have been the 100th birthday of actor Bob Cummings, known as a film star during the 1940's and 1950's but primarily remembered today for his greatest contribution, television's LOVE THAT BOB (1955-59).
+Today would have been the 100th birthday of actor Bob Cummings, known as a film star during the 1940's and 1950's but primarily remembered today for television's LOVE THAT BOB (1955-59).

 LOVE THAT BOB (a.k.a.
 THE BOB CUMMINGS SHOW) was television's first sex comedy, about a man taking Hugh Hefner's playboy philosophy to heart and living it out while his married peers often lived vicariously through him.
 Set in Los Angeles, the show centered around the adventures of single ace photographer Bob Collins, surrounded by beautiful fashion models (including Joi Lansing, Lisa Gaye, and Ingrid Goude, Miss Sweden of 1957) and squiring all of them around town that he could, but carefully tiptoeing away any time the subject of marriage came up.